finom/vovk/README.md

 // ...
 ```

-Regular exceptions are considered as 500 errors and handled similarly.
+All other exceptions are considered as 500 errors and handled similarly.

 ```ts
 // ...